ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 # Calculate reconciliation based on the counts

-The **Calculate reconciliation, based on the counts** function takes the rows of product quantities counted in the **Counts** panel of a reconciliation order and summarizes them into lines in the **Lines** panel.
+The **Calculate reconciliation, based on the counts** function takes the rows of product quantities counted in the **Counts** panel of a reconciliation and summarizes them into lines in the **Lines** panel.

 For instance: